• Redesigning Connections’ Onboarding experience

 Design Iterations

-We went through a lot of design iterations mostly cause the stakeholders were changing their minds and pivoting their decisions for certain design choices.
+We went through a lot of design iterations due to stakeholders pivoting.
 However, eventually we came to a decision.
-I did try to wave them towards a direction where it’s not as long of a onboarding.
-However, they prioritize their own input and research.
-I worked with them and tried to cut down the information and support their direction.
+I did try to point them towards a direction where the onboarding does not become exceedingly long.
+However, they prioritize their own input and understanding of what they want.

 I created this flow for when the individuals are going through the preboarding, after creating their account.

 Similar approach to the iteration prior.
-Instead I included the testimonials during the preboarding before getting into the application.
+Instead I included the testimonials after creating their account and inside the application instead.

 Stakeholder Feedback